-If you’ve read any of my posts lately about my trips around Liverpool with my Dad, throwing it back to my grandparents’ day, the music scene in the 60s or my own childhood, you’ll no doubt have picked up two things: I love Liverpool and I love its buildings.
-Old and new, run down or revamped, beloved or beleaguered – in fact it’s very often the abandoned industrial parts of the city and beyond that I like the most.
+If you’ve read any of my posts about my trips around Liverpool with my Dad, throwing it back to my grandparents’ day, the music scene in the 60s or my own childhood, you’ll no doubt have picked up two things: I love Liverpool and I love its buildings.
+Old and new, run down or revamped, beloved or beleaguered – in fact it’s very often the abandoned industrial parts of the city like the Ten Streets that I like the most.

 |The Albert Dock in its forgotten years|